extremepayne/cs2450-G1/README.md

 # Requirements
 For MacOS, this application is built specifically for Apple Silicon processors and is not compatible with Intel-based Macs.

+`tkcalendar` is required to run this application.
+If it is not installed on your computer, install it using an CLI application.
+(Windows users for example can open PowerShell and type `pip install tkcalendar`)

 # Features

 - Task Management